 Painting is easy, right?
-You just go the store, pick up paint and roll it on the wall.
-Well that’s the idea anyway.
+You just go to the store, pick up paint and roll it on the wall.
+Well, that’s the idea anyway.
 The problem is, a lot of paint jobs end up looking like DIY projects, which isn’t good.
-If you can avoid these three common painting mistakes, your paint jobs will look like a pro completed the work and the best part, you’ll be able to finish the project much more quickly than the average DIY project.
+If you can avoid these three common painting mistakes, your paint jobs will look like a pro completed the work, and the best part, you’ll be able to finish the project much more quickly than the average DIY project.

 Not Patching Holes Properly